Why Do Babies Need Tummy Time?

 4. Put toys in front of your baby while they are lying on their belly.
 This helps them reach and play with both hands.
 Your baby may prop up on both arms and move around the floor on their belly.
 They may also crawl from this position.

-5. While watching TV or visiting with friends, put your baby on his tummy over your lap.
+5. While watching TV or visiting with friends, put your baby on their tummy over your lap.
 Change your baby’s position to help them look to both sides.

 Diagram showing activities for your baby that help prevent a flat head.